piotrcki/airgap-os/README.md

 ## Integrity

-~~ISO integrity information will be published on [my Twitter account](https://twitter.com/search?q=%28%23AirgapOS%29%28from%3Apiotrcki%29) at each release.~~

-Software integrity only relies on Debian and the content of this repository.
+Software integrity only relies on the integrity of the build environment, Debian and the content of this repository.

-Addition integrity references can be found in `/usr/share/Airgap-OS-integrity.txt`.
+Integrity references can be found in `/usr/share/Airgap-OS-integrity.txt`.

 ## Security features

 Airgap OS have the following security properties.

 * There is no way to communicate with the OS through IP protocols coming from outside.
-* Unprivileged software cannot communicate with the outside through IP protocols.
+* Unprivileged software cannot communicate with the outside world through IP protocols.

 ## Security limitations

-Here are some identified security limitations.
+Here are some known security limitations.

 * In the event of malicious physical access to the used device, a lot of scary shit can happen.
 * Firmwares may have their own network stacks that are out of control from the OS.
 This can be solved by physically removing or neutralizing network hardware.